 I’ve also done about seven weeks and 7,000 miles of cross-country travel and desert boondocking at Arches National Park, Lake Mead, Lake Mohave, Red Rocks, various BLM areas, Coral Pink Sand Dunes, Glen Canyon, Muley Point and the Moki Dugway.
 I also passed through Mesa Verde, Black Canyon of the Gunnison, Curicanti, and then made my way back to Gates BBQ in Kansas City.
 I was too chicken to take my two-wheel drive to Toroweap with all the rain and snow this winter, maybe next year.

-TCA: How well did your Avion perform on your trips?
+TCA: How well has your Avion performed on your trips?

 Louis: It performed wonderfully even lacking solar power and a fridge.
 The need for cold food items would force me back to civilization after about 6 days, the Whynter and solar should fix that.
 The heaters kept up just fine at -5 degrees F in Dillon, Colorado.